TaskTrackersSynchronizer/task-trackers-synchronizer/README.md

         - **Performance**:
             - *k6*: A tool for load testing and performance monitoring. **Performance Gate** job is used to ensure that the application fulfills performance requirements.
+            - *prometheus*: a GUI tool for performance monitoring.

 - Other Testing Techniques